Data Description

 Dataset:

 We totally collect about 800 gastroscopic images from 137 volunteers.
-Three senior experts are
+Three senior experts are invited to annotate the lesion/abnormal region independently, and we average them to generate the pixel-level ground truth.

 The data is split into a training and test set (see below).